scipion-em/scipion-em-kiharalab/README.rst

 - emap2sec-``version``
 - emap2secPlus-``version``

-As of today, Scipion does not automatically uninstall the conda enviroments created in the installation process when uninstalling a plugin, so keep this list in mind if you want to clean up some disk space if you need to uninstall scipion-em-kiharalab.
+As of today, Scipion does not automatically uninstall the conda enviroments created in the installation process when uninstalling a plugin, so keep this list in mind if you want to clean up some disk space if you need to uninstall this one.

 ========================================
 Changelog